 - 3rd Prize: $1,000

 Additional scholarships may be awarded to seniors successfully completing the application process for undergraduate study in BGSU’s piano program.
 Judges’ decisions on all prizes and scholarships are final.
-Stay tuned for more details as they are available.

 If you have any questions about the application or repertoire requirements, please contact Dr. Laura Melton at meltonL@bgsu.edu.